MGRiv/Final-Project/README.md

     1/9-14/14: sprite selection and general design choices, loading creatures to battlefield, buttons etc.

     1/15/14: walking and loading down, messing with attacks now

+    1/18/15: Worked on bases, attacking, reousrces, and win conditions

+    1/19/15: Finalized resources, base attacks, and win con.
+Added some key bindings

+    1/20/15: Applied spawn and key bindings to all units, fixed sprites, deleted buttons, added how to play screen

 3: Bug Fixes